Sweden faces housing crunch despite government building plan

 Sweden invested heavily in housing during the 1960s and 1970s, creating 1.7 million new homes.
 But in the early 1990s, building stalled.
 From 2010 to 2015 158,549 new homes were created while the population rose by 435,447 people.

-In January, the government sat down with the centre-right opposition, hoping to reach an agreement on how to increase building.
-But the centre-left - wanting more state funded rental accommodation - clashed with the centre-right, which wants more deregulatory measures to encourage private construction.
+In January, the government sat down with the center-right opposition, hoping to reach an agreement on how to increase building.
+But the center-left - wanting more state funded rental accommodation - clashed with the center-right, which wants more deregulatory measures to encourage private construction.

 Housing Minister Peter Eriksson accused the opposition of lacking the political will to deal with housing.